 Kirsten Miller is the co-author of Brightly’s Book Club for Kids pick, Nightmares!, a seriously spooky and wildly fun novel about a boy who ventures into a dream realm to save his younger brother.
 We chatted with Kirsten about the fun of writing with Jason Segel, how the duo found the balance between telling a creepy tale and frightening readers too much, and what kids can learn from Nightmares! about conquering their fears.

-Click here to learn more about Brightly’s Book Club, discover Nightmares!-inspired activities and tips for discussion, and join the reading fun.
+Click here to learn more about Brightly’s Book Club for Kids, discover Nightmares!-inspired activities and tips for discussion, and join the reading fun.

 You’ve had a co-author, Jason Segel, for this middle grade series.
 What is it like to write with another person?

 Jason is the first person with whom I’ve co-authored a book, so it was a totally new experience for me.
 I must admit I was a little apprehensive at first.
 I wasn’t sure if I was the sort of writer who could “play well” with others.
 But in all honesty, working with Jason has been an absolute dream.
 Our senses of humor are remarkably in sync.
 (Think: poop jokes.
 Lots of them.
 And monkeys with Portuguese accents.)
 I’d say our talents as writers complement each other perfectly.
 I’m great at scene-setting and world-building.
 Jason adds the humor and charm — and he’s a whiz when it comes to dialogue.
 It’s been a wonderful, fulfilling partnership.
 In fact, we’re already hard at work on a second book series!

 Nightmares! is a little scary.
 How did you walk the line of presenting a spooky story without totally freaking out your readers?